Agentic Analytics

 Do I need to retrain my AI model?

-What data warehouses does Bonnard support?
+What data warehouses does this work with?

 How is this different from text-to-SQL?